 The summer started so wrong on so many levels for Chelsea.
 The club was handed a ban because they did not respect the financial fair-play.
 Eden Hazard also left the club and joined Real Madrid.
 In all fairness, it was only a matter a time before Hazard left the club because his departure was speculated by the media years before the actual transfer.

 Maurizio Sarri also left, which was a debatable decision since he managed to secure the 3rd spot in the Premier League and he won the Europa League.
 With all the pressure on their shoulders, the club’s directors were in a tight spot where they couldn’t afford a mistake.
-Only a couple of online bookies, like Redbet, were placing Chelsea among the favourites to win a trophy.

 With that being said, excellent planning and execution were a must.
 This season will be a bit rocky for the club, there is no doubt about it.
 A lot of changes happened in a short period so this was expected.
 So, we would like to take a look at some crucial decisions that were made during the summer and brought Chelsea back to its feet.